 InterVol recommends the following videos and films on international development, community development and volunteering overseas responsibly, which are free to view online.
-We have selected them to match-up with our training day agenda where the themes below will be expanded upon.
-We also recommend that you read as much as you can about your host country as possible, both historically and culturally, ahead of your work overseas.
+We have selected them to match-up with our training day agenda where we discuss the motivations behind international volunteering.
+We recommend that you read as much as you can about your host country as possible, both historically and culturally, ahead of your work overseas.
 Learning some of the local language is also strongly recommended.

 The following resources are listed in a logical order so that you can progress through in a series.
 Please note that these videos are meant as an introduction only and are not a definitive standpoint, they are intended to introduce the topics and we encourage you to find other sources to expand your knowledge alongside your volunteering work.